gmwyso19/DataVis_Final_Project/classmate_projects.md

 ##April 4

 ## Shame is making a shiny app that allows users to choose a certain soccer player and view their shooting stats.
 He is also working to make it so that the app can compare soccer players stats and creates a cool visualization map.

+## April 6

+## Patrick is making an interactive shiny app of Mario Cart statistics.
+In his app you will be able to select certain character and carts and see which combos are the best for different marios cart courses.
+Right now he is struggling to get the graph in his app to run, because his r studio session seems to terminate everytime he runs the app.